-The fun never stops in The Kingdom
+The fun never stops in The Kingdom.

+Witchcraft is considered an offense against Islam in the conservative kingdom.
 [Saudis to Execute a Woman for Witchcraft, Google AP Feb 14 2008]

 But there is an outcry, so at least the Saudis won't be able to chop with impunity.